 Blackpool Sixth is an outstanding college specialising in 16-19 education, and following enrolment, we have an exciting opportunity for a Law Teacher to join our team.
-This fixed-term position is well suited to you if you are either looking for the first steps into teaching or if you are looking to advance an already established career in a thriving and supportive workplace.
-This post is part-time, 0.4fte, and is fixed term for the academic year 2019/20.
+This full-time permanent position, commencing in August 2020, is well suited to you if you are either looking for the first steps into teaching or if you are looking to advance an already established career in a thriving and supportive workplace.

 Based in the Humanities department you will work closely with others in the department to support your students to achieve their ambitions.
 The Humanities department is an ambitious and committed team aiming to achieve the highest outcomes for its students.
-Collectively, the department of nine staff delivers A level qualifications in Ancient History, Geography, Law, Modern History and Religious Studies.
+Collectively, the department of ten staff delivers A level qualifications in ancient history, geography, law, modern history and religious studies.
 We are very proud of the focus we all share on delivering engaging lessons and educating the whole student.

 - working collaboratively with others in the department on schemes of work and resources